FUB-HCC/ACE-Research-Library/wp-frontend/README.md

-This Readme is for installaion of Wordpress-Fontend.
+This Readme is for the installaion of Wordpress-Fontend.

-To run WordPress is recommend your host supports:
+To run WordPress it is recommended that your host supports:

     PHP version 5.6 or greater
     MySQL version 5.6 or greater OR MariaDB version 10.0 or greater